-The trial is designed to enroll patients 18 years or older, with a documented history of three or more occurrences of CDI in the previous nine months (as compared to 12 months in our Phase 1/2 clinical study).
-Additionally, enrolled patients must have been clinically responsive to ten to 21 days of standard care antibiotics, with no evidence of diarrhea for two or more consecutive days prior to randomization.
-In contrast, enrolled patients in our Phase 1/2 clinical study were permitted to be on long-term antibiotic therapy.
-Inclusion/exclusion criteria for the Phase 2/3 pivotal clinical trial are generally similar to our Phase 1/2 clinical study but are more restricted in some patient populations.
-For example, the criteria exclude patients on steroids (taking 20 mg/day or more for more than two weeks), on maintenance immunotherapy and those with a history of untreated celiac disease or gluten enteropathy.
-However, the inclusion/exclusion criteria for the Phase 2/3 pivotal clinical trial is less restrictive in other patient populations.
-For example, the criteria exclude patients with IBS and IBD only if active within the past 24 months (as compared to patients with any history of these diseases in our Phase 1/2 clinical study) and patients with an absolute neutrophil count, or ANC, less than 500/mm3 (the Phase 1/2 clinical study criteria excluded patients with ANC less than 1000/mm3).
+The Phase 2 clinical study is designed to enroll patients 18 years or older with a documented history of three or more occurrences of CDI in the previous nine months, as compared to 12 months in our Phase 1b/2 clinical study.
+Additionally, enrolled patients must have been clinically responsive to ten to 21 days of standard of care antibiotics and show no evidence of diarrhea for two or more consecutive days prior to randomization.
+In contrast, enrolled patients in our Phase 1b/2 clinical study were permitted to be on long-term antibiotic therapy.
+Inclusion and exclusion criteria for the Phase 2 clinical study are generally similar to our Phase 1b/2 clinical study, but are more restricted in some patient populations.
+For example, the criteria exclude patients on steroids or on maintenance immunotherapy and those with a history of untreated celiac disease or gluten enteropathy.
+However, the inclusion and exclusion criteria for the Phase 2 clinical exclude patients with IBS or IBD only if active within the past 24 months, as compared to patients with any history of these diseases in our Phase 1b/2 clinical study, and patients with an absolute neutrophil count, or ANC, less than 500/mm3, as compared to patients with an ANC less than 1000/mm3 in the Phase 1b/2 clinical study.

-We expect that the primary efficacy objective will be to demonstrate the superiority of SER-109 compared to placebo in the prevention of recurrent CDI in adult patients up to eight weeks after treatment.
-SER-109 will be considered superior to placebo if the lower bound of the 95% confidence interval for the ratio of CDI recurrence with placebo to CDI recurrence with SER-109 is greater than 1.2 for the Phase 2 portion and 1.65 for the Phase 3 portion.
-In this trial, an episode of recurrent CDI will be defined as three or more unformed stools per day over two days (as compared to more than three unformed stools over one day in our Phase 1/2 clinical study) with a positive C. difficile stool test and requiring antibiotic treatment.
+The primary efficacy objective in the Phase 2 clinical study will be to demonstrate the superiority of SER-109 compared to placebo in the prevention of recurrent CDI in adult patients up to eight weeks after treatment.
+In this study, an episode of recurrent CDI will be defined as three or more unformed stools per day over two days with a positive C. difficile stool test and requiring antibiotic treatment.
+By comparison, our Phase 1b/2 clinical study defined an episode of recurrent CDI as three unformed stools over one day with a positive C. difficile stool test and did not require antibiotic treatment.
 The decision to treat with antibiotics will be based on the physician's clinical assessment of the patient.
 The primary safety objective will be to evaluate the safety of SER-109 in these patients up to 24 weeks after treatment as determined by clinical and laboratory safety assessments.
-During the follow-up period (Weeks 9-12), patients will be contacted by phone weekly (except for a return to the clinic at Week 12) and asked about adverse events and diarrheal symptoms.
+During the follow-up period (Weeks 9-12), patients will be contacted by phone weekly and asked about adverse events and diarrheal symptoms.
 If diarrheal symptoms meeting the definition of recurrent CDI occur during the follow-up period, patients will be asked to return to the clinic for a clinical evaluation and a C. difficile test.
 In addition, patients will return to the clinic at Week 12 for safety evaluations.
 Following the Week 12 visit, patients will be contacted by phone at Weeks 16, 20 and 24 and asked about adverse events and diarrheal symptoms.

-We also plan to evaluate secondary objectives including comparing the time to CDI recurrence, if any, in patients who receive SER-109 or placebo, and comparing the proportion of patients experiencing clinical CDI recurrence up to four, 12 and 24 weeks post-treatment.
+We also plan to evaluate secondary objectives including the time to CDI recurrence, if any, in patients who receive SER-109 compared to those who receive placebo, and the proportion of patients experiencing clinical CDI recurrence up to four, 12 and 24 weeks post-treatment in patients who receive SER-109 compared to placebo.
 In addition, exploratory objectives include comparing the changes in the composition of the gastrointestinal microbiome from baseline to 24 weeks post-treatment using genomic analysis and measuring quality of life and health outcomes up to 24 weeks post-treatment.